nodejs/node/doc/api/fs.md

 1. Any specified file descriptor has to support writing.
 2. If a file descriptor is specified as the `file`, it will not be closed automatically.
 3. The writing will begin at the beginning of the file.
-If the file size is 10 bytes and if six bytes are written with this file descriptor, then the file contents would be six newly written bytes and four bytes which were already there in the file from position seven to ten.
 For example, if the file already had `'Hello World'` and the newly written content is `'Aloha'`, then the contents of the file would be `'Aloha World'`, rather than just `'Aloha'`.

 ## fs.writeFileSync(file, data[, options])